-Archives and Special Collections is open to the University community and the general public for research Monday through Friday, 10 am to 4 pm, unless otherwise noted.
+Archives and Special Collections is open to the University community and the general public for research Monday through Friday, 10 am to 4 pm, unless otherwise noted on the main archives webpage.
 You do not need to notify us ahead of time to make an appointment.
 If you are unable to come during our regular hours, please contact us at least a week in advance of your intended visit and we may be able to accommodate you.

 To find collections on your topic of interest, you can browse our Topic Guides, or search through our website.
 Collection guides, or finding aids, are available on our website for every accessible collection.
 You can keyword search our collection guides by using the search box at the top of every page.
 If a term is mentioned in the guide, it should appear in the results page.

 If you need help finding what you are looking for, you can ask a question using the information on our contact page.
 We are here to provide support for your research and will suggest collections or parts of collections relevant to the subject of your research.
 If you are located outside of the Anchorage area and need to do extensive research within our collections, we are happy to suggest researchers for hire.